GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

 ### Resuming from failures

 The reader Dataflow job stops when any error is encountered.
-The writer dataflow job halts processing a shard if there is error encountered for the shard, this is to ensure ordered writes.
+The writer dataflow job halts processing a shard if there is error encountered for the shard, this is to ensure ordering of writes does not break.

 The metadata tables keep track of progress made by the Dataflow templates.
 This helps to start the Dataflow jobs from where they left off.